 - Driver choice can be critical to GPU compatibility, stability and performance.
 Different versions of Windows may support or prefer different graphics card drivers.
 Updating or rolling back a driver can make a huge difference.

-- VEGAS does not benefit from NVIDIA SLI or AMD CrossFire.
+- VEGAS does not benefit much (or at all) from NVIDIA SLI or AMD CrossFire.
+See this discussion.

 - Powerful graphics cards may be extra-long and take up multiple slots.
 Be sure your motherboard and case have enough room.